 Our academics are leading architecture practitioners who regularly contribute to research and enhance current practice.
 Stephen Hodder MBE recently joined the University as Visiting Professor in Architecture, complementing our existing team of architecture professionals.
 Visiting speakers will also contribute to your learning, bringing real-world examples that will enable you to develop a deeper understanding of architecture and give you greater insight into what is required to become a chartered architect.

-Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions that includes lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.
+Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions that include lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.

 School of Science, Engineering and Environment

 Our carefully designed architecture studios provide an inspiring environment to develop ideas, work collaboratively and share best practice.
 We also have workshops featuring high specification equipment, including laser cutters and 3-D printers, to help you bring your ideas and concepts to life.

 Salford is also home to the unique Energy House – the only fully climate controlled research facility in the world.
 This full-sized, furnished, two bedroom terraced house is based inside an environmental chamber that can replicate almost any weather conditions.
 It is packed with a vast array of sensors that can monitor a wide range of variables.